artainmo/DevOps/cloud/README.md

 Amazon Textract automatically extracts text, handwriting, and data from any scanned document using ML.
 You can even extract data even from forms and tables.

+### Account Management, Billing and Support
+AWS Organizations is a service that allows the management of multiple AWS accounts with the main account being the master account.<br>
+One benefit is consolidated billing, meaning across all accounts.
+Another benefit is discounts from aggregated usage.
+Reserved instances can be used across all the accounts of the organization.
+It also contains an API to automate AWS account creation.
+It also allows restriction of account privileges using Service Control Policies (SCP).<br>
+Organizational units (OU) represent a grouping of accounts.
+They can be nested in each other.
+The root OU for example contains all accounts and thus nested OUs.<br>
+SCP allows whitelisting or blacklisting IAM actions at the account or OU level but the master account it cannot affect.
+It applies to all Users and Roles of each account.
+SCP can be used to restrict access to certain services, or enforce PCI compliancy by disabling services.<br>

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>